Maria Aurora Couto: Career

 Couto went on to teach English literature in colleges such as Lady Shri Ram College, Delhi and Dhempe College, Panaji and also contributed to periodicals in India and the United Kingdom.

 Couto's writing career began with her 1988 book about English author and literary critic, Graham Greene's works, Graham Greene: On the Frontier, Politics and Religion in the Novels.
 She had met the writer earlier during his visit to Goa in 1963.
-Her 2004 book, Goa: A Daughter's Story, covers the history of Goa from her perspective in addition to being an autobiography.
-In 2014, Couto released her book Filomena's Journeys, which delves into the life of her mother, Filomena Borges, covering "Goa’s dying Catholic elite" as it showed the shift of society and culture in Goa.
+Her 2004 book, Goa: A Daughter's Story, was "neither history nor biography" due to its non-factual nature, but her autobiography combined with a description of the lifestyle of the Roman Catholic Brahmin community in Goa.
+In 2014, Couto released her book Filomena's Journeys, which delves into the life of her mother, Filomena Borges, covering "Goa's dying Catholic elite" as it showed the shift of society and culture in Goa.
 In this third book she described her father's battles with alcoholism, life in the changing times, and growing up in multicultural India.

 As the Chairperson of the DD Kosambi Centenary Committee in 2008, Couto helped initiate the DD Kosambi Festival of Ideas, a lecture series sponsored by Goa's Department of Culture.
 She was also actively involved with Goa University.

 Couto also spoke about environmental issues and on various social justice causes pertaining to her home state of Goa.
 She spoke against the attacks and vandalism of Catholic crosses in Southern Goa in 2017.
 She was also a supporter of the Goenchi Mati Movement, a people's movement that protested the mining activities in Goa.
 Couto was amongst writers who asked the Sahitya Akademi to condemn actions including the M. M. Kalburgi killing and other violence in the country in 2015.

 Couto was awarded the Padma Shri, India's fourth highest Indian civilian award, by the Government of India in 2010.

 Personal life and death

-Couto married an Indian civil administrator of Goan origin, Alban Couto (Albano Francisco Couto) in 1961.
-She moved along with her husband spending time in different parts of India, as well as abroad, and later returned to shape the literature of the region in her later years.

-Her husband, belonged to the Indian Administrative Service.
-She met him in Mumbai and they had three children together.
-Due to the nature of his work, they would travel and stay across the country.
-They almost settled in Chennai, before finally choosing to live in Aldona, Goa, in his ancestral house.
-She enjoyed listening to South African jazz and was passionate about films, having started a film club when she was a teacher.
+During her stay in Mumbai, Maria Aurora Figueiredo met an Indian civil administrator of Goan origin named Albano Francisco Couto.
+They got married in 1961 and had three children together.
+Due to the nature of her husband's work, the family would travel and live in different parts of India, as well as other countries.
+The couple initially planned to retire in Chennai, before finally choosing to live in her husband's ancestral house in Aldona, Goa.
+Couto enjoyed listening to South African jazz and was passionate about films, having started a film club when she was a teacher.
 Albano Couto died in June 2009.

 Maria Couto died of pneumonia on 14 January 2022 at the age of 84.